HyperviewHQ/hvcli/README.md

 - `bulk-update-asset-name` will update multiple assets using a CSV input file.
 Example input is in the example_input folder.
 - `update-asset-location` will update the location of a single asset.
 - `bulk-update-asset-location` will update multiple assets using a CSV input file.
 Example input is in the example_input folder.
+- `list-asset-ports` will List asset ports.
+- `bulk-update-patch-panel-ports`  will bulk update *patch panel* port names using a CSV input file.
+Example input is in the example_input folder.
+- `bulk-update-asset-ports` will bulk update *other asset* port names, E.g. a network switch.
+Example input is in the example_input folder.

 Use `--help` to explore the various options available within each sub command.